GitGorman/weekly-activity-tracker/README.md

 ## Weekly Goal Tracker Plugin for Obsidian
-This is a plugin for [Obsidian](https://obsidian.md) that allows you to add buttons to the status bar that allow you to track of different weekly goals and update them with ease.
+This is a plugin for [Obsidian](https://obsidian.md) that allows you to add buttons to the status bar that allow you to track of different weekly/daily goals and update them with ease.

-For example you could track a weekly exercise goal.
+For example you could track a weekly exercise goal or a daily reading goal.

-The data is stored in the frontmatter of the Monday note for the current week or the current weekly note.

 ![](Images/demo1.gif)
 ## Buttons